-DESCRIPTIONAlighting gear indicator and warning lamp
+Alighting gear indicator and warning lamp

-2. The alighting gear position indicator is controlled by the alighting gear leg and wheel door micro switches.
-The instrument is mounted on the port instrument panel and indicates the position of the alighting gear as follows:-
+2. The alighting gear position indicator is controlled by the alighting gear leg and wheel door microswitches.
+The instrument which is provided with an anti-dazzle screen is mounted on the port instrument panel and indicates the position of the alighting gear as follows:- down Three green lamps positions Three red lamps